Cohomogeneity one Ricci Solitons from Hopf Fibrations: Quasi-Einstein Metrics

+\begin{proposition} Let $M$ be a smooth manifold of dimension $\dim M \geq 3.$ Suppose that a solution of the $m$-quasi-Einstein equation on $M$ is given by a $C^2$-Riemannian metric $g$ and $u \in C^3(M).$ Then $g$ and $u$ are real analytic in harmonic and geodesic normal coordinates. \end{proposition} \begin{proof} The $m$-quasi-Einstein equation and the contracted second Bianchi identity give rise to the PDE

+for $(g,u).$ Notice that the $\frac{1}{m}$-terms are of lower order and thus the principal symbol is the same as in the Ricci soliton case.
+Hence, $(g,u)$ is a solution of a quasi-linear elliptic system and the regularity analysis in\cite[Lemma 3.2]{DWCohomOneSolitons} carries over without any changes, see also \cite[Theorem 5.2]{dTKRegularity}. \end{proof}

-The new $- \frac{1}{m} \dot{u}^2$ term is of lower order and simply disappears in the error terms that occur in Buzano's proof.
-The strategy of the proof is to construct a formal power series solution and then a general theorem of Malgrange \cite{MalgrangeEquationsDifferentielle} guarantees the existence of a genuine solution.
-Alternatively, a Picard iteration argument can be applied as in \cite{EWInitialValueEinstein}.
-In particular the regularity theory is absolutely the same and the following theorem holds:
+The initial value problem for $m$-quasi-Einstein metrics at a singular orbit can be solved analoguously to Buzano's \cite{BuzanoInitialValueSolitons} approach in the Ricci soliton case: Due to proposition \ref{ReducedQEMsystem} it suffices to consider \eqref{QEMequationC}, \eqref{CohomOneQEMConsLaw} and the relation $\dot{g}_t = 2 g_t L_t.$ Setting up an ODE system for $(g_t, L_t, u)$ as in \cite{BuzanoInitialValueSolitons}, one observes that the $-\frac{1}{m} \dot{u}^2$-term simply disappears in the error terms that occur in Buzano's proof because it is of lower order.
+In particular, the construction of a formal power series solution is unchanged.
+Due to the real analyticity of $m$-quasi-Einstein metrics as in proposition \ref{QEMregularity}, a theorem of Malgrange \cite[Theor{\`e}me 7.1]{MalgrangeEquationsDifferentielle} then yields a genuine solution.
+Alternatively, a Picard iteration may be applied as in \cite{EWInitialValueEinstein}.

-\begin{theorem} Let $G$ be a compact Lie group acting isometrically on a connected Riemannian manifold $(\widehat{M},\hat{g})$ and suppose there exists a singular orbit $Q = G / H.$ Choose $q \in \widehat{M}$ such that $Q = G \cdot q$ and denote by $V = T_q\widehat{M} / T_qQ$ the normal space of $Q$ at q.
+\begin{theorem} Let $G$ be a compact Lie group acting isometrically on a connected Riemannian manifold $(M,g)$ and suppose there exists a singular orbit $Q = G / H.$ Choose $q \in M$ such that $Q = G \cdot q$ and denote by $V = T_qM / T_qQ$ the normal space of $Q$ at q.
 Then $H$ acts linearly and orthogonally on $V$ and a tubular neighbourhood of $Q$ may be identified with its normal bundle $E = G \times_H V.$ The principal orbits are $P = G / K = G \cdot v$ for any $v \in V \setminus \left\lbrace 0\right\rbrace.$ These can be identified with the sphere bundle of $E$ (with respect to an $H$-invariant scalar product on $V$).
 Let $\mathfrak{g} = \mathfrak{h} \oplus \mathfrak{p}_{-}$ be a decomposition of the Lie algebra of $G$ where $\mathfrak{p}_{-}$ is an $Ad_H$-invariant complement of $\mathfrak{h}= \operatorname{Lie}(H).$

-Assume that $V$ and $\mathfrak{p}_{-}$ have no irreducible common factors as $K$-representations.
+Assume that $V$ and $\mathfrak{p}_{-}$ have no common irreducible factors as $K$-representations.